-A member of the U.S. Congress may be willing to inquire with a Federal immigration agency, such as U.S. Citizenship and Immigration Services (USCIS) and the U.S. Department of State (DOS), if you are having problems with your case.Continue reading “Asking a Member of Congress for Help with Your Immigration Case”
+A member of the U.S. Congress may be willing to inquire with a Federal immigration agency, such as U.S. Citizenship and Immigration Services (USCIS) and the U.S. Department of State (DOS), if you are having problems with your case.Continue reading “Making a Congressional Inquiry for Help with Your Immigration Case”

 Refugees and asylees in the U.S. may be eligible to have their spouse and unmarried children “follow to join” them to the U.S. This process is initiated by the filing of a Form I-730, Refugee/Asylee Relative Petition, and is managed by the US Citizenship and Immigration Service (USCIS) and Department of State (DOS).
 This process may be used for family members who live overseas and also for those who are staying in the United States.

 The United Nations High Commissioner for Refugees (UNHCR) has a helpful I-730 Following-to-Join Guide.

 A Los Angeles area U.S. District Court has convicted two persons for manufacturing false asylum applications on behalf of Chinese clients.
 This mirrors similar recent prosections in New York City.
 Continue reading “Fraudulent Asylum Cases in New York and Los Angeles”